basementuniverse/lighting-2d/README.md

 5. Open your browser and navigate to `http://localhost:8080`

+6. To view the sample scene (the one in the preview image), click "Import state from JSON" (in the menu, top-right) and paste in the contents of `samples/sample-scene-1.json`

 ## How to integrate it

 A scene consists of shadow casters, shadow receivers, and lights.